inhouse-work/protos/README.md

 end
 ```

+You define a `theme` for your component by defining a `#theme` method that
+returns a hash.

+Users of your components can override, merge, or remove parts of your theme by
+passing in their own as an argument to the component.
+Another nice benefit is
+that your markup doesn't get overwhelmed horizontally with your css classes.

 Using a theme and css slots allows us to easily override any part of a component
 when we render.

 Here we are passing in our own theme.
-The default behavior is to add these
+The default behavior is to __add__ these
 styles on to the theme, rather than replacing them.

 ```ruby